$41.98 - $68.83 Hourly

 Sample Interview Questions and Answers

-Question 1: Describe a specific situation where you had to de-escalate a high-risk behavioral health crisis.
-How did you apply trauma-informed principles and communication strategies to ensure patient safety and promote recovery?
+Question 1: Describe a situation where you had to de-escalate a high-risk patient behavior.
+How did you apply trauma-informed principles during this interaction?

-Question 2: How would you develop a comprehensive care plan for a patient with complex behavioral health needs, ensuring alignment with person-centered care and long-term recovery goals?
+Question 2: How would you approach educating a patient with complex behavioral health needs about their medications and functional skills development?

 Original Job Description